Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Introduction

-The paper is organized as follows: In \ref{sec:gnfe}, we introduce the generalized Boltzmann hierarchy for ncdm perturbations, and compare it to the usual approach of evolving the distribution function in phase space.
-In \ref{sec:nr}, we implement the equations numerically for an individual neutrino component of mass $m_{\nu} = 0.1$eV, and for the intermediate scale of $k=0.01 $Mpc$^{-1}$, obtaining per mille agreement with the Boltzmann solver CLASS in high precision settings, for all values of redshift.
-We also discuss the dependence of this framework on the neutrino mass $m_{\nu}$ and scale $k$, and show that when switching to a fluid approximation on small scales, i.e. once a given mode becomes smaller than the free-streaming scale, we can produce neutrino transfer functions with the same accuracy as CLASS in its default precision settings.
-In \ref{sec:dc}, we conclude and discuss our findings.
-In the appendix \ref{sec:app}, we give a detailed account of the truncation scheme for the GBH.
-Finally, in the appendix \ref{sec:CLASS} we investigate the GBH in the simple case of $l_{\max}=2$ and $n_{\max}=0$, i.e. a viscous fluid approximation (FA).
+The paper is organized as follows: In Sec. \ref{sec:gnfe}, we introduce the generalized Boltzmann hierarchy for ncdm perturbations, and compare it to the usual approach of evolving the distribution function in phase space.
+In Sec. \ref{sec:nr}, we implement the equations numerically for a single massive neutrino component, with varying mass $m$ and scale $k$, obtaining $\lesssim 0.5 \%$ agreement with the Boltzmann solver CLASS in high precision settings, for all redshift.
+We also discuss the dependence of our framework on the neutrino mass $m$ and scale $k$, and show that when switching to a fluid approximation on the small scales, i.e. once a given mode becomes smaller than the free-streaming scale (hereafter named GBH+FA), we can produce the neutrino transfer function, at $z=0$, with the same accuracy as CLASS in its default precision settings (or CLASS-DPS), over all scales.
+We also found that CAMB, when also in its default precision settings (CAMB-DPS), yields more accurate results than both the GBH+FA and CLASS-DPS on the small scales.
+In Sec. \ref{sec:dc}, we conclude and comment on the implementation of the GBH in Boltzmann solvers, along with its current limitations.
+In Appendix \ref{sec:app}, we give a detailed account of the truncation scheme for the GBH.
+Finally, in Appendix \ref{sec:CLASS} we investigate the GBH in the simple case of $l_{\max}=2$ and $n_{\max}=0$, i.e. a viscous fluid approximation (FA).
 We compare the truncation scheme developed for the GBH with the one employed in CLASS.